Atmospheric pressure: Records

 The lowest non-tornadic atmospheric pressure ever measured was 870 hPa (0.858 atm; 25.69 inHg), set on 12 October 1979, during Typhoon Tip in the western Pacific Ocean.
 The measurement was based on an instrumental observation made from a reconnaissance aircraft.

 Measurement based on the depth of water

 One atmosphere (101.325 kPa) is also the pressure caused by the weight of a column of freshwater of approximately 10.3 m.
-Thus, a diver 10.3 m underwater experiences a pressure of about 2 atmospheres (1 atm of air plus 1 atm of water).
+Thus, a diver 10.3 m under water experiences a pressure of about 2 atmospheres (1 atm of air plus 1 atm of water).
 Conversely, 10.3 m is the maximum height to which water can be raised using suction under standard atmospheric conditions.

 Low pressures, such as natural gas lines, are sometimes specified in inches of water, typically written as w.c. (water column) gauge or w.g. (inches water) gauge.
 A typical gas-using residential appliance in the US is rated for a maximum of 1/2 psi, which is approximately 14 w.g.
 Similar metric units with a wide variety of names and notation based on millimetres, centimetres or metres are now less commonly used.